We are always looking for volunteers for our different programs which are:

 We could use your help!

 Program Volunteers work directly with the children or teens and the staff team in daily programs.
-Program Volunteers are often invited to participate in trainings offered to staff at little to no cost.
+Program Volunteers are often invited to participate in training offered to staff at little to no cost.
 There are several locations in Cornwall/SDG to choose from.

 There are 3 main programs;